Excel VBA Offset Column (5 Suitable Cases)

 How to Launch VBA Editor in Excel

-In this section, we are going to demonstrate how to launch the VBA Editor & create a VBA module in Excel.
-First, you need the Developer tab to display on your ribbon.
-If you don’t have that, you can look for it in how to display the Developer tab on your ribbon.
+VBA code is written in a module created in the VBA Editor.
+To launch the VBA Editor & create a VBA module, you need the Developer tab to display on your ribbon.
+If you don’t have see it, enable it by following the instructions at this link: how to display the Developer tab on your ribbon.

 Steps to Open VBA Editor